galenlim/hackthebox-htb-writeups/nest.md

 ## Decrypting The Password

-To recover the encrypted password, let's run the decryption VB code we found in the Secure$ share.
+To recover the encrypted password, let's run the decryption function we found in the Secure$ share.

 [Visual Studio](https://visualstudio.microsoft.com/) is the easiest way to work with .NET code.